Maki Ishii: Biography

 His music has been performed by the taiko group Kodo and he has composed for Japanese instruments as well as symphony orchestra and other Western instruments.

+In 1999, Ishii produced the opera Tojirareta Fune.
+That same year Ishii received the Medal of Honor with Purple Ribbon for his contributions to Japanese music.
+His father was the first recipient of the award 44 years earlier.

 He died in Kashiwa, Chiba, Japan, at the Kashiwa National Cancer Center of thyroid cancer on April 8, 2003, at the age of 66.